 The use of Baptist Seminary of Kentucky/Georgetown College technology resources is a privilege to students.
 The privilege may be withdrawn (in addition to other appropriate actions) by the Seminary/College based on the specific guidelines outlined in this document.

-Students who are charged with a violation of the Baptist Seminary of Kentucky/Georgetown College Technology Ethics Policy will be referred to the director of admissions.
-The complaint will be adjudicated through the disciplinary procedures outlined on pages 37-38.
+Students who are charged with a violation of the Baptist Seminary of Kentucky/Georgetown College Technology Ethics Policy will be referred to the Academic Dean.
+The complaint will be adjudicated through the disciplinary procedures (page 29).
 Students who are found to be in violation of the policy will be subject to disciplinary sanctions up to and including dismissal from Baptist Seminary of Kentucky.